 The statistics show Sweden's foreign trade with goods.
 Every month, Statistics Sweden publish information on the value and quantity, broken down by commodity and country.
-In addition, a volume index that shows value changes in constant prices is published quarterly.
+In connection with the publication of the first quarter of 2021, monthly publication will begin of a volume index that shows value changes in constant prices.
+This publication was previously only issued on a quarterly basis.